strongloop-archive/strong-gateway-demo/notes-app-plain/README.md

 #notes-app-plain

-In this tutorial, we build a client and a resource server, both of which will be used as the foundation for the [`notes-app-gateway` tutorial](../notes-app-gateway).
+In this tutorial, we build a client and a resource server.
+These two components will then be used as the foundation for the [`notes-app-gateway` tutorial](../notes-app-gateway).

 - [Overview](#overview)
 - [Prerequisites](#prerequisites)